 - 13th November 1856 : The first sod of the new Dorset Central Railway between Wimborne and Blandford was cut at Blandford St Mary by Lady Smith of the nearby Down House.
 The expenses for the ceremony amounted to £224 13s 2d, including £71 for wine, which was a very tidy sum at that time.
 Clearly everyone enjoyed themselves a great deal!
-For a full history of the Dorset Central Railway, click here.
+Find out more about the history of the Dorset Central Railway.

 - November 1857 : Workers excavating the line through Castle Hill at Spetisbury unearthed two massed graves containing 90 human skeletons from the former Roman encampment here.
 The DCR tried to keep this discovery quiet so as not to delay construction of the railway, but word soon got out.